Myers227/grocery-list-creator/README.md

 # Overview
 This application was made to help budgeting and make grocery lists easier to make for myself.
-It uses JavaFX for the GUI
+The application tells the total price of the grocery list and organizes the list by catagory so it's quicker to shop in the store.
+It uses JavaFX for the GUI.
+Fxml for the layout.

 ## How to use
 ### Add ingredients